-“Writing” means email, facsimile transmission, EDI or a telephone message promptly confirmed by email, facsimile or EDI.
+“Writing” means email, facsimile transmission, electronic data interchange (“EDI”) or a telephone message promptly confirmed by email, facsimile or EDI.

-Seller’s offer to sell the Products or, as the case may be, Seller’s acceptance of Buyer’s offer to purchase the Product, is strictly subject to the terms and conditions contained herein, in the Contract Confirmation and in the Rules, whether or not both parties to it are members of the RSA (collectively, “Contract”).
-In the event of any inconsistency among these terms and conditions, the Contract Confirmation or the Rules, the order of precedence shall be the Contract Confirmation, these terms and conditions, then the Rules.
+Seller’s offer to sell the Products or, as the case may be, Seller’s acceptance of Buyer’s offer to purchase the Product, is strictly subject to the terms and conditions contained herein, in the Contract Confirmation, in the Working With Us Policy and in the Rules, whether or not both parties are members of the RSA (collectively, “Contract”).
+In the event of any inconsistency among these terms and conditions, the Contract Confirmation, the Working With Us Policy or the Rules, the order of precedence shall be the Contract Confirmation, the Working With Us Policy, these terms and conditions, and then the Rules.

 3. QUANTITY AND ORDERS

 b.
-Buyer shall be obligated to place Orders for and purchase 100% of the aggregate quantity of Product set forth in the Contract Confirmation, unless otherwise agreed by Seller in Writing.
-In all cases where the Contract provides for delivery by instalments, or part deliveries, each such instalment or part delivery shall be governed by the Contract and the cancellation of one of the instalments or part delivery (if so permitted by Seller) shall not vitiate or affect the Contract with respect to the remaining instalments or part deliveries.
+Buyer shall be obligated to place Orders for and purchase 100% of the Aggregate Quantity.
+Where the Contract provides for delivery by instalments, or part deliveries, each such instalment or part delivery shall be governed by the Contract and the cancellation of one of the instalments or part delivery (if so permitted by Seller) shall not vitiate or affect the Contract with respect to the remaining instalments or part deliveries.

 b.
 Fixed Prices may be altered with or without notice to the Buyer as a result of the effects of changes to international trade or supply agreements or trading conditions, or similar external influences and the method or manner of applying any such variations shall be at the Seller’s sole discretion.

 c.
-Where Buyer fails to meet the Aggregate Quantity requirements, it shall reimburse Seller in full for pricing discounts, if any, which were provided on the basis of meeting the agreed volume levels, in addition to any other rights or remedies Seller may have.
+Where Buyer fails to meet the Aggregate Quantity requirements, it shall reimburse Seller in full for any rebates or other pricing discounts which were provided on the basis of meeting the agreed volume levels, in addition to any other rights or remedies Seller may have.

 c.
-All prices include delivery unless delivery terms are Ex-Works.
-Buyer acknowledges that delivered pricing is made available to Buyer as a convenience to Buyer and in the event actual freight and insurance costs exceed that estimated in delivered pricing, Buyer remains responsible for all actual freight and insurance costs incurred in shipping Product to Buyer, including fuel surcharges, delivery surcharges where Orders are less than load or other minimum delivery amounts, and increased costs arising from the use of an alternative delivery mechanism or haulage contractor for reasons outside Seller’s control.
-Further, Seller shall not be responsible for delivery errors attributable to the freight carrier, including penalties, late charges or fees (collectively, “Delivery Claims”); however, Seller will submit Buyer’s Delivery Claims to Carrier and make reasonable attempts to seek reimbursement the Delivery Claims.
+All prices include delivery unless delivery terms are EXW.
+Buyer acknowledges that delivered pricing is made available to Buyer as a convenience to Buyer and if actual freight and insurance costs exceed that estimated in delivered pricing, Buyer remains responsible for all freight and insurance costs incurred in shipping Product to Buyer, including fuel surcharges, demurrage, delivery surcharges where Orders are less than load or other minimum delivery amounts, and increased costs arising from the use of an alternative delivery mechanism or haulage contractor for reasons outside Seller’s control.
+Further, Seller shall not be responsible for delivery errors attributable to the freight carrier, including penalties, late charges or fees (collectively, “Delivery Claims”); however, Seller may submit Buyer’s Delivery Claims to Carrier and make reasonable attempts to seek reimbursement of Delivery Claims.

 a.
 Invoices will be dispatched to the Buyer on the date (i) of delivery of the Products where Products are to be delivered within the UK and (ii) of shipment of the Products where Products are to be delivered outside of the UK.
-Unless otherwise indicated on the invoice, Buyer shall pay Seller for Product purchased within 14 days of the invoice date in the currency set forth in the Contract Confirmation at Seller's address set forth in the invoice or, if requested by Seller, by wire transfer of immediately available funds to an account designated by Seller.
+Unless otherwise indicated on the invoice, Buyer shall pay Seller for Product purchased within 14 days of the invoice date by bank transfer of immediately available funds to an account designated by Seller.

 b.
 Payment of the amount shown on the invoice shall be made without deduction of any monies including, without limitation, bank charges or set-off, in accordance with the payment instructions and in the currency specified on the invoice.
-Buyer agrees that any statement on a check indicating that it is “payment in full” or other statements to that effect is a nullity unless acknowledged and accepted by Seller in Writing and that cashing such check does not constitute acceptance.
+Buyer agrees that any statement on a remittance advice indicating that it is “payment in full” or other statements to that effect is a nullity unless acknowledged and accepted by Seller in Writing.

 c.
 Interest may be charged by the Seller on any invoiced sum outstanding beyond the due date for payment thereof as set out in the payment instructions at a rate of 2% above the then prevailing base rate at ABN Amro Plc.
 Notwithstanding anything herein to the contrary, or any other rights or remedies it may have, Seller reserves the right to (i) withhold future deliveries if any payment is not timely made in full and/or (ii) directly or through its agent, enter upon any land, premises or vehicles where the Products or part of them may be and recover possession of them, as far as may be possible.